-Fuman is one of the cities of Gilan Province and the capital city of Fuman County.
-This city is located in the Gilan plain area and is surrounded by gardens and rice fields.
-Due to the many sculptures it contains, the city also known as sculpture towns.
+Fuman is the capital city of Fuman County in Gilan Province.
+This city is located in the Gilan plain surrounded by gardens and rice fields.
+Due to the many sculptures it contains, the city is also known as the town of sculptures.

-Rudkhan Castle is a brick and stone medieval castle in Iran.
-Located 25 km southwest of Fuman city north of Iran in Gilan province, it is a military complex which had been constructed during the Sasanid era (224-651), and later rebuilt during the Seljuk era by the Nizari Ismailis.
+Located 25 km southwest of Fuman, Rudkhan Castle is a medieval castle of brick and stone.
+It is a military complex which had been constructed during the Sassanid era (224-651), and later rebuilt during the Seljuk era by the Nizari Ismailis.

 Rudkhan Castle sits at the two peaks of a mountain at elevations of 715 and 670 metres and contains strong fortifications and battlements at a length of 1,550 metres with an area of 2.6 hectares (6.4 acres).
 Its 42 towers still stand intact.